-This degree programme is largely focused on industrial chemistry, dealing with more upstream processes of Chemical Engineering.
+The Bachelor of Science in Chemical Engineering degree programme focusses on industrial chemistry, dealing with more upstream processes of Chemical Engineering.
 Students will be exposed to the development and design of chemical processes.
 A strong focus is placed on the fundamentals of inorganic and organic chemistry to provide novel solutions to the petrochemical, pharmaceutical and environmental industries.

 Chemical Engineers excel in areas such as research and development, planning, design, operation, purchasing, sales, teaching, patent procedures and business management in the aerospace, automotive, biomedical, electronic and environmental industries.

 Eligibility and Exemption

 *Students who do hold a diploma from other programmes which are not listed here are welcome to apply.
 Applications will be considered on a case-by-case basis.

 Applicants who are not graduates from one of the five local polytechnics, but have completed a formal 12-year education equivalent to A-Levels, are eligible to apply.

 *GCE A Level applicants must have taken two language subjects, out of which one must be at H1 to fulfil the language requirements as stipulated by the German Higher Education System.
 If you have been exempted from taking MTL for your GCE A Level, you can retake the subject to fulfil the language requirements.
 For further enquiries on the language requirements, please contact TUM Asia Admission Office at email@example.com.